Széchenyi Thermal Baths: a complete guide

 Széchenyi Bath stands out as Budapest’s largest and most popular thermal spa, and it also ranks among Europe’s most expansive natural hot spring spa baths.
 Approaching its 111th anniversary in 2024, Széchenyi Bath has welcomed many million visitors, who have relished its therapeutic warm waters and delightful aquatic amenities through its storied past.

-Divided into two primary areas, the outdoor section is a favorite among visitors at Széchenyi Baths.
-This picturesque setting is framed by the building’s pastel-yellow facade and consists of three distinct pools: two thermal pools—with temperatures ranging from a warm 30°C to a toasty 38°C (86°F to 100.4°F)—and a full-sized 50-meter swimming pool maintained at a cooler 26-28°C (78.8-82.4°F).
+Divided into two primary areas, the outdoor section is the favorite of most visitors.
+This picturesque setting is framed by the building’s pastel-yellow facade, and consists of three distinct pools: two thermal pools—with temperatures ranging from a warm 30°C to a toasty 38°C (86°F to 100.4°F)—and a full-sized 50-meter swimming pool maintained at a cooler 26-28°C (78.8-82.4°F).

 • Water temperature: 28-40 degrees Celsius